chaim-tools/chaim-client-java/README.md

 ### Repository

-CRUD operations with automatic validation, plus typed query methods for each GSI/LSI:
+CRUD operations with automatic validation, plus typed query methods for each GSI and LSI:

 ```java
 public class OrderRepository {